 Beyond sushi and karaoke, Japan is a land of paradox and surprise — intriguing the traveler with its mix of modernity and tradition, big city mania and natural beauty.

-Dig beneath the well worn cliches in this incredible country and you’ll discover some of the most exquisite travel experiences to be had anywhere on the planet.
+Dig beneath the well-worn cliches that have defined modern perceptions of Japanese culture and you’ll discover some of the most exquisite travel experiences to be had anywhere on the planet.

 Experience the changing seasons

-Mountains and forest cover three-quarters of the island nation and four distinct seasons impart their own flavour to the landscape.
-The annual cherry blossom festivals are the icing on the seasonal calendar.
-Snow brings winter charm to the mountains, and in autumn the sight of thousands of maples (they’re native to Japan) in autumn hues is unforgettable.
+Mountains and forest cover three-quarters of this island nation and four very distinct seasons impart their unique flavour to the landscape.
+The annual cherry blossom festivals in spring are the icing on the seasonal cake.
+Snow brings winter charm to the mountains, and in autumn the sight of thousands of maples (they’re native to Japan) cloaked in red and orange hues is unforgettable.

 Enjoy the tranquility of temples and gardens

-In Japan these two generally go together like love and marriage.
+In Japan, temples and gardens generally go together like love and marriage.
 Crafted like great works of art, gardens flow naturally from Shinto, Buddhist and Taoist temples and shrines.
 Carp glitter in the lotus-filled ponds and streams.
 Curved ornamental bridges, rock and moss gardens, torii gates, pagodas, bells and bamboo add to the beauty and tranquility.

 Stroll the lantern-lit laneways of Pontocho in Kyoto

 Shining in the darkness, the paper lanterns of the orient are fun and traditional.
 For some lantern magic, stroll through Pontocho Alley in Kyoto at night.
 It’s the city’s most atmospheric street.
 Here you’re also likely to spot a geisha flitting by like some mystical creature of the night.
 It feels like a step back into a magical orient of the past.

 Spot a snow monkey